 Above: recto and verso of vignette by Nevin of prisoner Thomas Fleming, taken in January 1874 at the Hobart Gaol on his discharge.
 This vignette and the print are held at the Queen Victoria Museum and Art Gallery, Launceston Tasmania.
-Click on the print below in gallery.
+Click on the print below.

 FICTIONS not FACTS

 Reeder’s use of these Tasmanian prisoner mugshots is through the gaze of the fine art dealer.
 Inevitably, he sees the extant examples as an “artist’s” personalised portfolio, even using the literary term “author” to mask the subjective preoccupation with “artist”.
 Had he started with the vocational term “police photographer” his focus would not have veered from Nevin.

 ERRORS of FACT